 While you may have thought your heartburn was just a fluke, it’s likely to happen again if you continue to eat and act the same way (4).
 Not only will you increase the frequency of your occurrences, but if they get worse, you may find yourself waking up with nighttime heartburn because the pain is so bad (5).

-Continue this cycle and you could put yourself at risk for developing esophageal cancer, chronic inflammation of your esophagus (aka esophagitis), or Barett’s esophagus — which requires replacing your esophageal lining with tissue from your intestines (6).
-You may also develop gastroesophageal reflux disease(GERD), which is a chronic form of acid reflux.
-Instead of getting to that point, take the necessary steps to prevent heartburn and reflux now.
+Continue this cycle and you could put yourself at risk for developing a whole host of unwanted–and more serious–esophageal issues.
+Instead of getting to that point, consider taking the necessary steps to prevent heartburn and reflux now.

 5 Tips for Preventing Acid Reflux Symptoms and Heartburn